 Software companies that achieve top G2 positions maintain consistent review collection rather than sporadic campaigns, focus on genuine customer satisfaction over algorithm manipulation, and treat G2 success as ongoing rather than one-time effort.

-Companies in "Leader" quadrants report using their G2 status throughout sales processes, while those in "High Performer" positions leverage their customer satisfaction strength.
+Companies in "Leader" quadrants report using their G2 status throughout sales processes, while those in "High Performer" positions use their customer satisfaction strength.
 Even "Niche" positioning can be valuable when properly contextualized for specific market segments.

 Sources